Skye-XD/desktop-icons-ng/README.md

 ./scripts/export-zip.sh
 ```

 This will create the zip file `gtk4-ding@smedius.gitlab.com.zip` of the extension, following the publishing rules at extensions.gnome.org.
+A pre-built zip is available in Downloads, unzip in ~/.local/share/gnome-shell/extensions to just install manually.

 ## Contributing